 Our next stop was the war cemeteries of El Alamein.
-One of the most critical battles of the WW II was fought over the control of the Suez canal in the deserts of Egypt, Libya and Algeria.
-The battle ended in El Alamein when the allied 8th army under General Montgomery defeated the Afrika Korps under Field Marshal Rommel.
+One of the most critical battles of the World War II was fought over the control of the Suez Canal in the deserts of Egypt, Libya and Algeria.
+The battle ended in El Alamein when the allied 8th Army under General Montgomery defeated the Afrika Korps under Field Marshal Rommel.
 All the details of the war can be seen at the excellent war museum.
 It was however very sad to see the cemeteries of the soldiers, most of whom were in their late teens when they attained martyrdom.

 Siwa oasis is the westernmost of all oasis in Egypt lying at the edge of the great Saharan sand sea.
 Siwa is a very poor town where hooting of car horns is replaced with braying of donkey carts.
 Tourism, dates and olives are what keeping the locals from starving.
 In such a place, the last thing we expected to find was a restaurant serving authentic Indian food.
 But, thanks to an Indian chef who visited here few years ago, that is exactly what we enjoyed during our stay in Siwa.